Sri-spec/powerbi-dashboards/README.md

 - **Privacy**: No proprietary or sensitive data included
 - **Licensing**: Sample data used under appropriate licenses

 **Note**: These are PDF exports of interactive Power BI dashboards.
-The actual .pbix files contain full interactivity, drill-through capabilities, and dynamic filtering not visible in static PDFs.
+The actual .pbix files contain full interactivity, drill-through capabilities, and dynamic filtering not visible in static PDFs[...]

 ---